 I picked up one of my oldest photography books, Camera And Lens by Ansel Adams, to go through it with a new perspective.
 It was a birthday gift to me from John and Ruth Rhodes, my in-laws, in 1971.
-I was an avid student of the Zone System, eventually added all his books to my collection and enjoyed reading his teachings, and became quite proficient in applying the system to my photography.
-As I opened the first few pages and started reading the foreword he wrote I was struck by how much his words still made eminent sense for photographers.
+I was an avid student of the Zone System, eventually added all his books to my collection, and enjoyed reading his teachings.
+Over time, I became quite proficient in applying the system to my own photography.
+As I opened the first few pages and started reading the foreword he wrote, I was struck by how much his words still made eminent sense for photographers.
 So, I am sharing his entire foreword as if this is a guest post by Ansel Adams.
-I realize that some parts may not apply anymore and the publications he mentions are not even available.
-But, I think it is worth a very careful reading to get his message about “photography,” “vision,” and “tools and techniques” and that photography is a creative art.
+I realize that some parts may not apply anymore, and the publications he mentions are not even available.
+But, I think it is worth a very careful reading to get his message about “photography,” “vision,” and “tools and techniques,” and that photography is a creative art.
 This is what he said:

 Photography Is a Language.
 The concept underlying this phrase is a very important one indeed.
 It leads to a better understanding of the scope and power of photography as a varied medium of expression and communication.
 Just as in the media of the written word we have poems, essays, scientific and journalistic reports, novels, dramas and catalogues – so with photography we touch the domains of science, illustration, documentation and expressive art.